vscode-debug-specs/javascript_chrome/README.md

-# How to Debug FrontEnd JavaScript(Chrome) and TypeScript with VSCode
+# How to Debug FrontEnd JavaScript(Chrome) and TypeScript with VS Code

 ## Summary